Batsy009/Snakes-and-Ladders---Game/README.md

 To play the game :
 Open game.py and run it.

-Classes -
+Models -
-  Snakes
-  Ladders
-  Players
-  Board
+  Snakes,
+  Ladders,
+  Players,
+  Board,
+  Entities.

 Features -
-No. of Players : n (any number of players)
+No. of Players : n (any number of players).
+Flexible entities.
+Scalable and Reusable Code.